NON-STATE ACTORS IN EDUCATION

 The Cabinet of Ministries and the Ministry of Education (MoE) are responsible for the regulation of Azerbaijan's education system for both state and non-state educational institutions.
 The Ministry of Education includes within its structure different Cabinets of Ministers for each education level and an additional unit for the accreditation and quality assurance of education institutions.
 In consultation with the MoE, the Ministry of Economic Affairs is responsible for licensing an educational institution.
 The Agency on Quality Assurance in Education is a legal entity within the MoE in charge of the accreditation, quality assurance, and monitoring of educational institutions operating in Azerbaijan.

-According to the law on freedom of religious beliefs (1992, amended in 2015), religious institutions may establish educational institutions under a special permit (license) issued by the relevant executive authority in the manner prescribed by the legislation of the Republic of Azerbaijan.
+According to the law on religious freedom (1992, amended in 2015), religious institutions may establish educational institutions under a special permit (license) issued by the relevant executive authority in the manner prescribed by the legislation of the Republic of Azerbaijan.

-Vision: The State Strategy for the Development of Education in the Republic of Azerbaijan highlights among its strategic directions the “Formation of a new governance system in education based on public-private and public-business partnership, with accountable results, transparent and effective regulatory mechanism”.
-Currently, projects on community-based preschool financed by Unicef and the EU intend to increase preschool education coverage and quality.
+Vision: The State Strategy for the Development of Education in the Republic of Azerbaijan highlights among its strategic directions the “Formation of a new governance system in education based on public-private partnerships, with accountable results, and a transparent, effective regulatory mechanism”.
+Currently, community-based preschool projects financed by UNICEF and the EU intend to increase preschool education coverage and quality.

 3.1 Regulations by distinct levels of education